Which Unfair Trade Practice Involves An Agent

 Red Flag Why It Matters What to Do

 Pressure to Act Quickly Creates a sense of urgency, reducing critical thinking.
-In practice, Ask for time, request written terms.
-Consider this:
+Ask for time, request written terms.

 Unverified Claims May be exaggerated or false.
-Consider this:
+Verify claims through independent reviews or certifications.

 Steps to Protect Yourself from Unfair Trade Practices